Tajwalks/Tajwalks/README.md

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Eager to contribute to a Security Operations Center (SOC) as a Tier 1 Analyst, leveraging skills in Linux security, Python automation, and network defense.
+Committed to continuous learning and collaborative problem-solving to strengthen cybersecurity resilience.
 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]